synhershko/elasticsearch-analysis-hebrew/README.md

 This is normal - please confirm by typing y and hitting Enter.

 You will need the Hebrew dictionary files.
 The open-sourced hspell files can be downloaded here: https://github.com/synhershko/HebMorph/tree/master/hspell-data-files.
+Download the entire folder and copy it to be either in the plugin's folder (meaning, `plugins/analysis-hebrew/hspell-data-files`) or under `/var/lib/hspell-data-files`.

-Next, Elasticsearch needs to be configured to load the dictionary from that folder: this is done by adding the following line to elasticsearch.yml file:
+Alternatively, Elasticsearch can be configured to load the dictionary from another folder, this is done by adding the following line to elasticsearch.yml file:

 ```
     hebrew.dict.path: /PATH/TO/HSPELL/FOLDER
 ```

+You will also need to edit `plugin-security.policy` accordingly.

+The dictionary used in by the commercial verion follows a similar pattern.

-The easiest way to make sure the plugin is installed correctly is to request /_hebrew/check-word/בדיקה on your server (for example: browse to http://localhost:9200/_hebrew/check-word/בדיקה).
+The easiest way to make sure the plugin is installed correctly is to request /_hebrew/check-word/בדיקה on your server (for example: browse to `http://localhost:9200/_hebrew/check-word/בדיקה`).
 If it loads, it means everything is set up and you are good to go.

 ## Commercial